The Scottsboro Boys at the Garrick Theatre – a round-up of reviews

 Written by: WestEndTheatre

-Tags: Brandon Victor Dixon, Garrick Theatre, Kander & Ebb, Susan Stroman, The Scottsboro Boys
+Tags: Brandon Victor Dixon, Garrick Theatre, Kander & Ebb, reviews round-up, Susan Stroman, The Scottsboro Boys